Executive Director

 Director of Corporate Affairs

-Mr. Somsanith Ninthavong is the Director of Corporate Affairs at the AHA Centre, and took on this position in July 2020.
-Within this role, he is responsible for the AHA Centre’s administration, financial management, human resource management and ICT.
+Mr. Somsanith Ninthavong assumed the role of Director of Corporate Affairs at the AHA Centre in July 2020.
+In this capacity, he oversees a broad spectrum of functions, including administration, financial management, HRM, and ICT.

-Before joining the AHA Centre, Mr. Ninthavong was the Chief Financial Officer of the Mekong River Commission (MRC).
-He also previously worked as a financial advisor for the Aid for Trade and Trade Facilitation Project (the World Bank multi-donor trust fund) funded by AusAID, GIZ, SDC, UNOPS, and the World Bank based at the Ministry of Industry and Commerce of the Lao PDR.
-Prior to that, he served as Chief Financial Officer for the HG Group, a construction, quarry mining and property development group of companies in Port Moresby, Papua New Guinea.
-Also worked as a senior accountant for Range River Gold Ltd and Oxiana Ltd, which are gold and copper mining companies in Melbourne, Australia.
+Before joining the AHA Centre, he served as the Chief Financial Officer at the Mekong River Commission (MRC).
+Additionally, he worked as a financial advisor for the Aid for Trade and Trade Facilitation Project under the UNOPS and the World Bank.
+Prior to these roles, he held positions as the Chief Financial Officer and Senior Accountant in a construction and property development company, as well as in a gold and copper mining company in Australia and Papua New Guinea.

-A Lao national, Mr. Ninthavong holds a Master of Commerce (Information Management) from Deakin University, a Master of Business Administration (Information Systems) from Central Queensland University, and a Bachelor of Business (Accounting and HRM) from the Swinburne University of Technology in Australia.
-Mr. Ninthavong is a Certified Public Accountant, and he is a Fellow of the Institute of Public Accountants (IPA) and an active member of CPA Australia and Lao CPA.
+Mr. Ninthavong, a Lao national, holds degrees, including a Master of Commerce (Information Management) from Deakin University, an MBA from Central Queensland University, and a Bachelor of Business (Accounting and HRM) from Swinburne University of Technology.
+He is a Certified Public Accountant and an active member of CPA Australia, Lao CPA, and ASEAN CPA.

 Dr. Sithu Pe Thein